aiblocks/docs/guides/issuing-assets.md

 ### Submit All Operations as a Single Transaction

-All operations on the Stellar network (create account, set options, payment, etc.) should be submitted as part of a single Stellar transaction.
-Transactions in Stellar are atomic, which means that all operations succeed, or they all fail together.
+All operations on the AiBlocks network (create account, set options, payment, etc.) should be submitted as part of a single AiBlocks transaction.
+Transactions in AiBlocks are atomic, which means that all operations succeed, or they all fail together.
 This ensures that token distribution will not get stuck in a middle state, e.g. where an account has been created but has not been funded.

 ### Specialized Issuing Accounts

-In the simplest situations, you can issue assets from your everyday Stellar account.
+In the simplest situations, you can issue assets from your everyday AiBlocks account.
 However, if you operate a financial institution or a business, you should keep a separate account specifically for issuing assets.
 Why?

 - Easier tracking: because an asset represents a credit, it disappears when it is sent back to the account that issued it.
 To better track and control the amount of your asset in circulation, pay a fixed amount of the asset from the issuing account to the working account that you use for normal transactions.

-  The issuing account can issue the asset when more of the underlying value (like actual bananas or dollar bills) is on hand and the accounts involved in public transactions never have to worry about how much is available outside Stellar.
+  The issuing account can issue the asset when more of the underlying value (like actual bananas or dollar bills) is on hand and the accounts involved in public transactions never have to worry about how much is available outside AiBlocks.

-- Keeping trust simple: as your usage of Stellar grows, you might consider having multiple accounts for a variety of reasons, such as making transactions at high rates.
+- Keeping trust simple: as your usage of AiBlocks grows, you might consider having multiple accounts for a variety of reasons, such as making transactions at high rates.
 Keeping a canonical issuing account makes it easier for others to know which account to trust.

 ### Check Trust Before Paying